sidward14/gan-lab/README.md

 ### ProGAN Example:

-A ProGAN Generator that yields 128x128 images _(higher resolutions coming soon)_ like the ones below can be created by running the following 3 lines:
+A ProGAN Generator that yields 128x128 images _(higher resolutions coming once model is done training in Google Colab with 16 GB GPU Memory!)_ like the ones below can be created by running the following 3 lines:
   ~~~
   $ python config.py progan --res_samples=128 --num_main_iters=1050000 --batch_size=8
   $ python data_config.py CelebA-HQ path/to/datasets/celeba_hq --enable_mirror_augmentation